ispgroupucl/calib3d/README.md

 # Python camera calibration and projective geometry library

 This library offers several tools to ease manipulation of camera calibration, projective geometry and computations using homogenous coordinates.
-In a nutshell, this library provides implementation for

 1. [2D and 3D points implementation](#2D-and-3D-points-implementation)
 2. [Camera calibration](#Camera-calibration)